 California Lease Agreement Requirements

 California lease agreements must include specific disclosures including the Megan's Law disclosure, lead paint disclosure for pre-1978 properties, bedbug disclosure, and information about the owner or authorized agent.
-California limits security deposits to two months rent for unfurnished units.
+Under AB 12 (effective July 1, 2024), California limits security deposits to one month's rent, furnished or unfurnished.
+A narrow exception lets a small landlord — a natural person or an LLC owned entirely by natural persons, owning no more than two residential rental properties totaling no more than four units — charge up to two months' rent, but never when the tenant is an active-duty service member.
 Landlords must return security deposits within 21 days of move-out with an itemized statement.
+Read our full California lease agreement requirements guide, or the California required lease disclosures checklist.

 Texas Lease Agreement Requirements

 Texas residential lease agreements must comply with the Texas Property Code.
 Security deposits have no statutory limit in Texas but must be returned within 30 days of move-out.
 Texas requires landlords to disclose if the property is in a 100-year flood plain.
-Late fees in Texas cannot exceed 12% of monthly rent for properties with fewer than 5 units.
+Late fees in Texas are presumed reasonable up to 12% of monthly rent for buildings with four or fewer units (10% for larger buildings).
+Read our full Texas lease agreement requirements guide, or the Texas required lease disclosures checklist.

 Florida Lease Agreement Requirements